Potato: Phylogeny

-The major species grown worldwide is Solanum tuberosum (a tetraploid with 48 chromosomes), and modern varieties of this species are the most widely cultivated.
-There are also four diploid species (with 24 chromosomes): S.stenotomum, S.phureja, S.goniocalyx, and S.ajanhuiri.
-There are two triploid species (with 36 chromosomes): S.chaucha and S.juzepczukii.
-There is one pentaploid cultivated species (with 60 chromosomes): S.curtilobum.
-There are two major subspecies of Solanum tuberosum: andigena, or Andean; and tuberosum, or Chilean.
-The Andean potato is adapted to the short-day conditions prevalent in the mountainous equatorial and tropical regions where it originated; the Chilean potato, however, native to the Chiloé Archipelago, is adapted to the long-day conditions prevalent in the higher latitude region of southern Chile.
+The major species grown worldwide is S. tuberosum (a tetraploid with 48 chromosomes), and modern varieties of this species are the most widely cultivated.
+There are also four diploid species (with 24 chromosomes): S. stenotomum, S. phureja, S. goniocalyx, and S. ajanhuiri.
+There are two triploid species (with 36 chromosomes): S. chaucha and S. juzepczukii.
+There is one pentaploid cultivated species (with 60 chromosomes): S. curtilobum.

+There are two major subspecies of tetraploid S. tuberosum.
+The Andean potato, S. tuberosum andigena, is adapted to the short-day conditions prevalent in the mountainous equatorial and tropical regions where it originated.
+The Chilean potato S. tuberosum tuberosum, native to the Chiloé Archipelago, is in contrast adapted to the long-day conditions prevalent in the higher latitude region of southern Chile.